 ABSTRACT.
-I estimate the macroeconomic effects of two critical aspects of the Federal Reserve's (Fed's) communications: forward guidance regarding the path of interest rates and the provision of macroeconomic information.
+I estimate the macroeconomic effects of two critical aspects of Federal Reserve (Fed) communications: forward guidance regarding the path of interest rates and the provision of macroeconomic information.
 To estimate these effects, I identify two new series of shocks: monetary policy shocks and "information shocks."
-Next, I recover the shocks by estimating a model of how Fed announcements determine interest rate and GDP expectations in high frequency using a measure GDP forecast revisions that I construct from the text of newspaper articles.
-To identify the model, I use a discrete change in the Fed's communication policy: the introduction of interest rate forward guidance.
-I find that the identified monetary shock has macroeconomic effects that are consistent with New Keynesian models.
-Additionally, information shocks resemble aggregate demand shocks and have effects of similar (absolute) magnitude as monetary shocks, highlighting the importance of the Fed's role in providing macroeconomic information.
+I recover the shocks by estimating a model of how Fed announcements determine interest-rate and GDP expectations in high frequency using a measure of GDP forecast revisions I construct from the text of newspaper articles.
+To identify the model, I use a discrete change in the Fed's communication policy: the introduction of interest-rate forward guidance.
+I find that the identified monetary shock has macroeconomic effects that are consistent with New Keynesian models, and fall at the upper end of previous estimates.
+Additionally, information shocks resemble aggregate demand shocks and have effects of similar (absolute) magnitude as monetary shocks, which highlights the importance of the Fed's role in providing macroeconomic information.

-AWARDS, FELLOWSHIPS, AND GRANTS
+AWARDS, FELLOWSHIPS, AND GRANTS AWARDS

-AWARDS
+2019 Vickrey Prize: best third year paper (Columbia University) 2018 Harriss Award: best second year paper (Columbia University)

-- 2019 Vickrey Prize: best third year paper (Columbia University) - 2018 Harriss Award: best second year paper (Columbia University) - 2014 Firestone Medal: Excellence in Undergraduate Research (Stanford University)
+2014 Firestone Medal: Excellence in Undergraduate Research (Stanford University)